elliothatch/neurotischism.com/README.md

 -------
 ### static comments with jekyll
 nodejs receives POST requests and adds the comment info to jekyll's _data/ directory. then it runs the custom build script.
-ive also set it up to email me whenever anyone leaves a comment
+spam is filtered by using the recaptcha system hosted by google ive also set it up to email me whenever anyone leaves a comment

 ### tags with jekyll